 Kegel exercises are a proven technique to control urinary incontinence during pregnancy.
 The exercises help to tighten and strengthen the muscles in the pelvic floor region.
 Strong pelvic floor muscles improve the function of the urethra and the bladder sphincter which controls the flow of urine.

 To locate your Kegel muscles, start by sitting on the toilet and urinating.
 Stop urinating mid-stream, and the muscles that you use to stop the flow of urine are the Kegel muscles.
-Alternatively, insert a finger into the vagina and try to get the muscles to tighten around your finger.
+Alternatively, you can perform Kegel exercises.

 How to perform the exercises: